fengtingzhang/blog/_posts/2017-11-15-rubyconf-2017-day-one.md

 ## Opening Key note by Matz

-Ruby is almost 25 years old, almost as old as Java.
+* Ruby is almost 25 years old, almost as old as Java.
-Recently new languages have come in, typescript, swift, go, elixir.
+* Recently new languages have come in, typescript, swift, go, elixir.
 Some people claim ruby is dead.
-Since there are numerous applications written in Ruby, compatibility matters.
+* Since there are numerous applications written in Ruby, compatibility matters.
+* Ruby is stable and mature, not keeping compatibility incurs migration cost and causes divisions in the community

 ### Second System Syndrome
-Ruby 1.9 (breaking changes going from 1.8), other languages that introduced breaking changes include Python3, Php6 and ECMAScript4
+* Ruby 1.9 (breaking changes going from 1.8), other languages that introduced breaking changes include Python3, Php6 and ECMAScript4
-ECMAScript4 was canceled and ECMAScript5 restarted from 3
+* ECMAScript4 was canceled and ECMAScript5 restarted from 3

-* Ruby is stable and mature, not keeping compatibility incurs migration cost and causes divisions in the community

 ### Changes